gargvishesh/druid/docs/multi-stage-query/index.md

 ## Key concepts

-The Talaria engine extends Druid's query stack to handle multi-stage, asynchronous queries that can exchange data between stages.
+The multi-stage query engine extends Druid's query stack to handle asynchronous queries that can exchange data between stages.

 At this time, queries execute using indexing service tasks, even for